QUEEN ELIZABETH II ROYAL GURKHA SIGNALS

 1952 - CURRENT

 1952 saw the start of Major Lionel Gregory's efforts to form a pipe band and an affiliation with 51st Highland Division Signal Regiment.
 This affiliation officially happened on the 13th November 1955 with Her Majesty the Queen endorsing this affiliation on the 25th July 1957.
-At this time the Countess of Seafield authorised the wearing of the Grant tartan and plaid.
+At this time the Lord Strathspey authorised the wearing of the Grant tartan and plaid brooch being the Clan Chief of the Clan Grant at that time.

 Today, members of the Pipes and Drums are dispersed amongst the Squadrons.
 In 2009 there were eight trained pipers and two trained drummers spread amongst the three Squadrons.
-The above illustration shows a Pipers Cross Belt with the Regimental badge together with a Regimental Belt buckle.
-There is also a 1958 design Plaid Brooch which was to compliment the plaid in "Red Grant Tartan No 15" for the Pipe Band.
+The above illustration shows a Pipers Cross Belt with the Regimental badge together with a Regimental Belt buckle and badge.
+There is also a replica Plaid Brooch (1986 Pattern) which was to compliment the plaid in "Red Grant Tartan No 15" for the Pipe Band.
+Below can be seen a photograph of an original 1986 pattern Plaid Brooch and a photo of Corporal Narendra Gurung wearing a full set of embellishments.